Hello growers! Let’s learn about feeding our plants their first dose of cannabis nutrients.

 Chloromine is another similar disinfectant that breaks down in water much slower.
 It will however breakdown in soil naturally.

-This is why it’s so important to use a product like Reefertilizer Start which contains mycorrhizal fungi and other microorganisms.
+This is why it’s so important to use a product like Reefertilizer Start which contains mycorrhizal fungi and food for microorganisms living in your soil.
 These microorganisms help keep the soil healthy by breaking down amino acids for the plants.
 Small amounts of chlorine might damage a few, but the rest will quickly multiply and fill that gap.

 Water your plant as needed, when the first top inch of soil is completely dry.
 For a plant this young, it might not need another watering until a week from now.
 Its root system is still small and won’t be able to suck up all that water just yet.
 The temperature of your grow area will also affect how often you need to water your plants.